mrphil007/fitbit-to-sqlite/README.md

 # fitbit-to-sqlite

-Save data from FitBit Takeout to an SQLite database.
+Save data from Fitbit Takeout to an SQLite database.

 ## How to install